 [Future/Optional idea] Use of a fan.

-An idea is to later on experiment with a chassi fan to find out if it does any difference to the heat of the CPU/FPGA.
+One idea is to experiment later with a chassis fan to find out whether it makes any difference to the CPU/FPGA temperature.

-A fan like this one will fit the sides of the PS1 case (along the side wents):
+A fan like this one will fit along the sides of the PS1 case (by the side vents):

-If you are like me, sitting and waiting for tech parts to arrive to Sweden in the year of 2021, you can always do a lite custom MiSTer logo in the meanwhile …or just use mine:
+If you are like me, sitting around waiting for tech parts to arrive in Sweden in 2021, you can always make a light custom MiSTer logo in the meantime… or just use mine:

 MiSTer.ini (settings)

-This is the main source of the MiSTer settings.
-And can be manually changed or changed via the GUI in Mister.
-E.g.
+This is the main configuration file for MiSTer settings.
+It can be edited manually or changed through the GUI in MiSTer.
+For example:

 MiSTer IO Board v6.1 with Fan